 Who are you and what do you do?

-Hi, I’m Donna and I create engaging, enjoyable and empowering online resources for the faith formation of your students, staff, family and/or organisation.
+Hi, I’m Donna Power, pictured here with my husband, Fraser.
+I create engaging, enjoyable and empowering online resources for the faith formation of your students, staff, family and/or organisation.

-I care deeply about how Christian spirituality can strengthen the wellbeing of individuals, families and schools communities.
+I care deeply about how Christian spirituality can strengthen individuals, families and schools communities.

 Why do you do it?